 This slow cooker truly cooks slower than some of these newer slow cookers.

-Grab these busy-weeknight chicken recipes!
+Grab these busy-weeknight recipes!

 White Bean Chicken Chili